 Job prospects Accounting Technician in the Saint John–St. Stephen Region

-Explore current and future job prospects for Accounting technicians and bookkeepers in the Saint John–St. Stephen Region.
-These trends also apply to people working as an accounting technician.
+Explore current and future job prospects for people working as "Accounting technicians and bookkeepers" in the Saint John–St. Stephen Region or Canada.

 Recent trends from the past 3 years